jedi-academy/learn-4711/data/tutorials/ci-todo03.md

 #E. Flesh out the categorized view

-The categorized task panel can be handled very similarly, but let's put the logic inside out `Tasks` model, so you can see the difference.
+The categorized task panel can be handled very similarly, but let's put the logic inside our `Tasks` model, so you can see the difference.

 Remember how the `makePrioritized` method was getting a bit long?
 Here is the `makeCategorizedPanel` method, with the bulk of the logic inside a model...